 Real-time search across 12+ API endpoints — dashboards, monitors, notebooks, incidents, SLOs, services, integrations, teams, users, and more.
 Results are merged, deduplicated, and ranked.
 No more hoping the thing you need is in the static command list.

 A full-screen visual grid of every Datadog product, organized into 7 sections — Observability, Digital Experience, Security, Software Delivery, Platform, Service Management, and Mobile.
-The fastest way to discover a product you didn't know existed or jump to one you rarely visit.
+Built for the use case Cmd+K couldn't serve well: when you don't know what to type because you don't know what exists.
+Browse instead of search.

-4 out of 5 Cmd+K sessions end with the user finding and selecting what they needed.
+4 in 5 sessions end with the user finding and acting on what they needed.
+A strong signal that the ranking and result quality are working.

-Dashboards, monitors, notebooks, incidents, SLOs, services, integrations, teams, users — all searchable in real time.
+One surface.
+Every product.
+Dashboards, monitors, incidents, SLOs, services, notebooks, teams — all searchable in real time, from a single keystroke.

 Cmd+K is now the surface for inline AI queries, intent detection, and contextual commands — the roadmap for Cmd+K as an answering engine.